Dealing with unbounded gradients in stochastic saddle-point optimization: Application to Average Reward Markov Decision Processes

 In particular, if the output policy satisfies $\infnorm{\vvec^{\overline{\pi}_{T}}}\le B$ for some $B>0$ and $\mu_1$ is the uniform distribution over $SA$, and tuning the parameters as $\eta_\mu = \sqrt{\frac{\log\pa{SA}}{{S}T}}$ and $\eta_v = \sqrt{SA/T}$, the bound becomes

 \end{theorem} Thus, the iteration complexity of \COMIDAMDP for finding an $\varepsilon$-optimal policy is of the order $\frac{B^4 SA \log(SA)}{\varepsilon^2}$.
+We stress, unlike similar prior results such as the ones of \citet{MWang2017,jin2020efficiently,cheng2020reduction} that this result does not require prior knowledge of $B$.
 As each iteration uses $SA + 1$ queries to the generative model, this makes for a total of $\frac{B^4 S^2A^2 \log(SA)}{\varepsilon^2}$ query complexity, which is suboptimal in terms of its dependence on $SA$, but optimal in terms of $\varepsilon$.
-Most importantly, this guarantee constitutes the first one we are aware of in the literature that does not require prior knowledge of the so-called ``bias span'' $B$.